Azure/actions/README.md

 Refer to [starter templates](https://github.com/Azure/actions-workflow-samples/tree/master/AzureCLI) for examples.

 ## Manage resources by deploying ARM Templates
--  [ARM](https://github.com/Azure/ARM)(`azure/arm`) action can be used to specify a resource group, location and deploy the ARM templates for creating, updating and deleting resources.
+-  [[Azure CLI](https://github.com/Azure/CLI) (`azure/cli`) action can be used to specify a resource group, location and deploy the ARM templates for creating, updating and deleting resources.

 Refer to [starter templates](https://github.com/Azure/actions-workflow-samples/tree/master/ARM) for examples.